MichaelTernovsky/AlgServer/README.md

 ## AlgServer-ex4

-Our goal is to host a client at our server and find the "quickest path" for the metrix that the client will input to the program.
+Our goal is to host a client at our server and find the "quickest path" for the matrix that the client will input to the program.

 our program is a specific implementation of our Server and Client Handler interfaces